steelbreeze/state.js/README.md

 # Welcome to state.js

+The latest beta is 3.0.b.

 The current stable release is 2.0.1.

 If you're using state.js I'd love to hear about it; please e-mail me at mesmo@steelbreeze.net

+## Version 3 notes
+Version 3 moves back to a class based coding style; it provides more control via explicit use of SimpleState, CompositeState and OrthogonalState classes; this also removes the insertion of 'default' regions leading to a flatter model where orthogonal regions are not required.

 ## Version 2 notes - please read before downloading
 Version 2 breaks apart the state machine model and the state machine state.
 This facilitates creating a single state machine model and using it with many different state machine states without any overhead of resetting the state machine, serializing/deserializing state or rebuilding the machine.